CMPSC-580-Allegheny-College-Spring-2024/own-project-wolff01/src/README.md

 ## Key Features

 The code in the prototype consists of 4 main functions.
 The addition, multiplication, division, and row range.
 When running, this code will display the options to the viewer a chart of the data.
-This data being ran is very significant and points out the value of a hitter's swing and what percent of his swing are truly a perfect swing.
+This data being ran is very significant and points out the value of a hitter's swing and what percent of his swing are truly a perfect

 ## Requirements